 Through interaction with stakeholders of the Livestock Export RD&E Program, and liaison with LEP management, the successful tenderer will provide a potential solution to the problem described in the Project Background.
-It expected that the project outputs include detection systems to automatically monitor ammonia (and other gases) during livestock export.
+It expected that the project outputs include a solution for storing feed and bedding longer term on livestock export ships.
+Any solution needs to meet biosecurity requirements for livestock shipments.